bkmgit/JUBE/docs/faq.rst

      - { name: foo,  _: '10,100' }
      - { name: bar,  _: '20,200' }

-Without any additional change, *JUBE* will run four paramater combinations ( ``foo=10,bar=20``, ``foo=100,bar=20``, ``foo=10,bar=200``, ``foo=100,bar=200``).
+Without any additional change, *JUBE* will run four parameter combinations ( ``foo=10,bar=20``, ``foo=100,bar=20``, ``foo=10,bar=200``, ``foo=100,bar=200``).
 But maybe within your configuration only ``foo=10,bar=20`` and ``foo=100,bar=200`` make sense.
 For this you can use the parameter dependencies feature and small *Python* snippets